 Buddha head statues or Buddha face statues are considered disrespectful.
 To a Buddhist, this is a religious figure and therefore should be treated with the respect it deserves.
 A decapitated Buddha isn't found among Buddhist's statues.
 The rampant black market for priceless ancient Buddha statues throughout Asia and other parts of the world often decapitate statues in order to sell the statue heads.
 This makes commercial Buddha head statues sold as home décor especially offensive.

 Placement Rules for Buddha Statues

 - Never place directly on the ground or in a bathroom; both are considered disrespectful placements.

-- Always place statue facing into your room unless placed at entrance of home where it should face those entering.
+- Always place the statue facing into your room unless placed at the entrance of the home where it should face those entering.

 - Garden Buddha statues should always face your home to bestow great abundance.

 Each sector is ruled by a specific element.
 You can capitalize on using a Buddha statue for your home, office, or garden by selecting the material of the statue to match the element of the sector.
 For example: